pitastrudl/wekanwiki/Friend.md

 ## Contributor Agreement

-Please sign [Contributor Agreement](https://friendup.cloud/contributors/) and come to build secure encrypted Open Source Friend Cloud OS.
+Please sign [Contributor Agreement](https://friendup.cloud/contributors/) and come to build secure encrypted Open Source Friend Cloud OS that has Wekan app.

 Also looking for partners, please come to developer chat at Discord, link below.